 Remember, just because you CAN get in, doesn’t mean you should go!

 Let’s review real quick.
-Honors Colleges are better than Ivy Leagues because…
+The best Honors Colleges are better than Ivy Leagues because…

 - They’re affordable